neo-project/docs/docs/en-us/reference/rpc/latest-version/api/gettransactionheight.md

 ﻿# gettransactionheight method

-Return the block index in which the transaction is found.
+Returns the block index in which the transaction is found.

 ```json
 {